 Remember that external cause codes are never assigned as a principal diagnosis.

 We also need to know that an acute traumatic tear or rupture of a pectoralis major muscle is classified as a strain and not a sprain.

 Finally, we should assign as many external cause codes as needed to tell the whole story.

-This article was first published in BC Advantage/www.billing-coding.com under the title, “Coding for Strains in ICD-10” and is reprinted here with their permission and has been updated to reflect the ICD-10-CM coding guidelines for FY 2021.
+I originally authored this article for BC Advantage/www.billing-coding.com under the title, “Coding for Strains in ICD-10.”
+It is reprinted here with their permission and has been updated to reflect the ICD-10-CM coding guidelines for FY 2021.